max-efort/scraple/README.md

 The package provides two main classes: Rules and SimpleExtractor.

 #### 1. Rules
-The Rules class allows you to define rules of extraction from a web page reference.
+The Rules class allows you to define rules of extraction.
 You can pick selector just by knowing what string present in that page using the `add_field_rule` method.
 This method automatically searches for selector of element which text content match the string.
 Additionally, the `add_field_rule` method supports regular expression matching.